mikeyGlitz/react-esnext-webpack-skeleton/README.md

 This project contains all the scaffolding code to build a webapp using React and ES2015.
 Some proposal features have been added to the babel parsing such as __object rest spread__ and __class properties__.
-This project is also configured to run with [Facebook's Flow](https://flowtype.org) for type checking, [Facebook's Jest](https://facebook.github.io/jest) for testing and coverage, and eslint for static code analysis
+This project is also configured to run with [Facebook's Jest](https://facebook.github.io/jest) for testing and coverage, and eslint for static code analysis

+**Stylesheets** This project uses standard css as well as postcss for stylesheets.
+To use standard css (which will apply globally with no mangling for classes), save your file as a `.css` file.
+To use postcss, save your file as a `.pcss` file.

 ## Project Structure